Forklift carrying beverage crates in a warehouse

 Planning quality determines stability and profitability in daily operations

-Beverage logistics is far more than moving freight from A to B. Regional delivery structures, high weights, different customer types, and the joint planning of full-goods and empties flows all meet in the same dispatch process.
+Beverage logistics is far more than transporting goods from A to B. In practice, regional delivery structures, high shipment weights, different customer types, and the simultaneous planning of full-goods and empties flows all come together.

 Full goods and empties need to be dispatched together

-High weights and capacity restrictions shape every tour
+High weights and capacity restrictions shape every route

 Recurring deliveries with different customer types